danroy169/plant_monitor/readme.md

 An application designed to monitor the soil moisture of a potted plant(s) as well as the ambient air temperature and ambient air humidity.

-Features include a email notification system, and a interactive web UI.
-The web UI allows the user to see current and historical data, and also allows the user to set configurations.
+Features include a email notification system, and an interactive web UI.
+The web UI allows the user to see live data and will eventually allow for historical data and configuration settings.

 Microservices include:
     - MQTT Broker